ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 2. Small gear
 3. Start from curbs.
 Then to 20cm drop and progress on

-Good way to practice is also a mental practice.
+Good way to practice is a mental practice.
 Look a mark on the ground and imagine that as the start of the drop.

 <iframe width="99%" height="350" src="https://www.youtube.com/embed/FAw0VlMzS8k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Some people apparently think the motion as a pedal kick instead of wheelie.
+Half pedal kick technique "tutorial" start at ~3:00.
+Power wheelie mindset is easier for me, but main things is to find what works for you.

+<iframe width="99%" height="350" src="https://www.youtube.com/embed/tx49sX09O-U?start=181" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <h2>Riding Berms</h2>